Skip to content

 Sustaining Communities of Practice

-Pyrko et al. (2017) emphasised that the vitality of COPs lies in their ability to “think together” about real-life problems that people genuinely care about.
-This collective thinking was evident in our data, where mutual engagement and shared purpose sustained the COPs beyond their original thematic boundaries.
-Drawing on Wenger’s original discourse (1998), Iverson and McPhee (2002; 2008) argue that COPs require nurturing to embed knowledge exchange processes.
-Our findings support this view: although COPs evolved beyond their initial domains - developing malleable boundaries and allowing flexible, though still relevant, topics within adult social care - they continued to function as vibrant, inclusive learning communities.
+Pyrko et al. (2017) emphasised that the vitality of CoPs lies in their ability to “think together” about real-life problems that people genuinely care about.
+This collective thinking was evident in our data, where mutual engagement and shared purpose sustained the CoPs beyond their original thematic boundaries.
+Drawing on Wenger’s original discourse (1998), Iverson and McPhee (2002, 2008) argue that CoPs require nurturing to embed knowledge exchange processes.
+Our findings support this view: although CoPs evolved beyond their initial domains - developing malleable boundaries and allowing flexible, though still relevant, topics within adult social care - they continued to function as vibrant, inclusive learning communities.

 Building research capacity: networking and collaboration

-A key strength of the COPs was their potential for bringing in connections through networking, and developing opportunities for shared learning and collaboration, and consequently increasing the prospect of introducing new ideas into practice.
+A key strength of the CoPs was their potential for bringing in connections through networking, and developing opportunities for shared learning and collaboration, and consequently increasing the prospect of introducing new ideas into practice.
 There was evidence supporting all bar one (infrastructure) of Cooke’s (2005) principles to enhance research capacity building.
-Since the data was collected, the local authority has committed to sustain the Researcher in Residence’s role as a research facilitator within the organisation and established an internal COP for practitioners.
+Since the data was collected, the local authority has committed to sustain the Researcher in Residence’s role as a research facilitator within the organisation and established an internal CoP for practitioners.

 Evidencing impact